denliehoo/multi-swap/README.md

 - 17/01/23 - 2: add decimal places in the defaultAsset and custom token, also add it into the swapFrom/swapTo.
 Then, format the amount out in PreviewSwapModal.js properly
 - 17/01/23 - 2: Fix issue which caused the custom token to not appear when toggling for the first time (before fix had to close modal and open again for it to appear)
 - 18/01/23: Add swap functionality to frontend; ensure swap ETH (single asset) for multiple assets % (e.g. USDC and DAI) is functional
+- 19/01/23: touch up on preview swap modal skeleton code (it should show token logo too; hence pass the state to swapFrom and swapTo)